igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

 }
 ```
 ### SymbolicAttacker implementation
-In this challenge, we first encounter the logic of using native **ETH** assets instead of some token or wrapped **ETH** (**WETH**).
+In this challenge, we encounter the logic of using native **ETH** assets instead of some token or wrapped **ETH** (**WETH**) for the first time.
 Therefore, it is natural that **SymbolicAttacker** should also consider **ETH** value in transactions.
 First, when we deploy a contract, Halmos correctly assumes that its balance may already be non-zero, preventing a possible [force feeding](https://consensys.github.io/smart-contract-best-practices/development-recommendations/general/force-feeding/) scenario.
 Therefore, as soon as we have deployed the contract, its **ETH** balance is already a symbolic value.
 However, this is inconvenient in our case, so we will explicitly state that **SymbolicAttacker**'s balance is **player**'s balance.
 We still can execute transactions from **player** since Halmos doesn't count gas :):
 ```solidity
 function check_sideEntrance() public checkSolvedByPlayer {
     SymbolicAttacker attacker = new SymbolicAttacker();